jfredetteroman/phylo_class/README.md

 `t_coffee -other_pg sequence_reformat -in All_Species_Amino_Acid.aln -action +trim _aln_%%100_O45 > All_Species_Amino_Acid_trimmed.aln`

 A threshold of 45% identity was chosen according to the recommended threshold in the T-COFEE documentation.
 Moreover, sequences from the outgroup *C. elegans* did not get removed with a threshold of 45% identity.
 We now have our trimmed alignment file and are ready to construct a tree.
-The [untrimmed alignment file](https://github.com/jfredetteroman/phylo_project/blob/main/Alignment_Files/All_Species_Amino_Acid.aln) and the [trimmed alignment file](https://github.com/jfredetteroman/phylo_project/blob/main/Alignment_Files/All_Species_Amino_Acid_trimmed.aln) can be found in this repository
+The [untrimmed alignment file](https://github.com/jfredetteroman/phylo_project/blob/main/Alignment_Files/All_Species_Amino_Acid.aln) and the [trimmed alignment file](https://github.com/jfredetteroman/phylo_project/blob/main/Alignment_Files/All_Species_Amino_Acid_trimmed.aln) can be found in this repository.

 # Step 3: Construct phylogeny